Julia Judge

 Education and Training

-I am a New York State licensed master social worker and graduated with honors from Silberman School of Social Work.
-I trained at a social service agency and at a community mental health clinic.
+I am currently a fellow at the Contemporary Freudian Society and study the treatment of eating disorders at CPPNJ.
 I also hold a Bachelors in Literary Studies from Eugene Lang College of Liberal Arts at The New School.
 Previously, I worked for many years in book publishing and the arts.

 Specializations